dstebila/draft-stebila-tls-hybrid-design/draft-stebila-tls-hybrid-design.md

 ~~~

 Guidance from the working group is particularly requested on this point.

-**FIPS-compliance of shared secret concatenation.**
-{{NIST-SP-800-56C}} or {{NIST-SP-800-135}} give NIST recommendations for key derivation methods in key exchange protocols.
-Some hybrid combinations in this document may combine the shared secret from a NIST-approved algorithm (e.g., ECDH using the nistp256/secp256r1 curve) with a shared secret from a non-approved algorithm (e.g., post-quantum).
-Prior to advancement of this draft, guidance should be obtained from NIST on whether the combination method stated in {{construction-shared-secret}} results in a method that gives a final shared secret that is acceptable under either {{NIST-SP-800-56C}} or {{NIST-SP-800-135}}.

 **IND-CPA versus IND-CCA security.**
 One security consideration that is not yet resolved is whether key encapsulation mechanisms used in TLS 1.3 must be secure against active attacks (IND-CCA), or whether security against passive attacks (IND-CPA) suffices.
 Existing security proofs of TLS 1.3 (such as {{DFGS15}}, {{DOWLING}}) are formulated specifically around Diffie--Hellman and use an "actively secure" Diffie--Hellman assumption (PRF Oracle Diffie--Hellman (PRF-ODH)) rather than a "passively secure" DH assumption (e.g. decisional Diffie--Hellman (DDH)), but do not claim that the actively secure notion is required.
 In the context of TLS 1.2, {{KPW13}} show that, at least in one formalization, a passively secure assumption like DDH is insufficient (even when signatures are used for mutual authentication).
 Resolving this issue for TLS 1.3 is an open question.